 One of our top virtual employee onboarding tips is to consider the long-game.
 Retention and ongoing employee development is so often pushed to the back, but needs to be considered as part of the overall onboarding strategy.
 Offering training, support and opportunities to grow and develop has never been more important.

-Virtual Onboarding Best Practices
+Virtual Onboarding Best Practices and Challenges

 While there will always be virtual employee onboarding challenges, these can be mitigated when you consider best practices.
 Let’s take a look at some of these.